Love Me, My Knight: Music

-The main reason why the anime version of "Ai Shite Night" is particularly famous is because it features, for the first time ever, original songs within the episodes, a plot device which will be very successful in subsequent anime series such as Mahou no Tenshi Creamy Mami and – more recently – Nana.
+The main reason why the anime version of "Love You, My Knight" is particularly famous is because it features, for the first time ever, original songs within the episodes, a plot device which will be very successful in subsequent anime series such as Mahou no Tenshi Creamy Mami and – more recently – Nana.
 The songs were performed by "Bee Hive" and the rival band "Kiss Relish" and they popular enough to be released in a companion album.
 Joe Hisaishi, who has composed the music for Hayao Miyazaki's movies, collaborated with composer Nozomu Aoki in writing and arranging the songs.
 The original songs featured in the anime are: